planetary-social/swift-scuttlebutt/README.md

    > **CAUTION**
    >
-   > Don't forget that the caller is responsivle for cancelling the subscription.
+   > Don't forget that the caller is responsible for cancelling the subscription.